-What You’ll Gain From Cloud Protection
+What You’ll Gain from Cloud Security

 As we’ve said, cloud technology is a powerful asset for anything you’re hoping to accomplish in the digital realm.
 And with sufficient protection, you’re able to make the most of these wins without worry.
 More specifically, though, what do those successes look like with a cloud security provider on board?

 Chiefly, you’ll reduce the risk of compromise in your environment.
 Business practices can run on reliable information, accounts, and access privileges without fear of losing them.
-While no organization is immune to cyber-attacks, having the proper security controls in place greatly reduces your risk.
+While no organization is immune to cyberattacks, having the proper security controls in place greatly reduces your risk.
 Customer information, as well as your own, stays where it’s meant to be, ultimately helping you maintain a strong reputation.

-As threats are dealt with, you’ll be able to scale up or down with server demand: a crucial service for maintaining protection as your business grows.
+As threats are dealt with, you’ll be able to scale up or down with server demand, a crucial service for maintaining protection as your business grows.
 You aren’t just vigilant against threats today, but any that may surface in the grand scope of your goals.